Nonprofit Accounting

 4Grant Accounting & Compliance Outsourcing

-Grant accounting outsourcing covers the full lifecycle of grant financial management — from award setup and budget loading through expenditure tracking, drawdown requests, and final closeout reporting.
-Each federal or private grant is configured as a separate fund with its own chart of accounts mapping, approved budget categories, and reporting calendar.
+Grant accounting outsourcing covers the full grant lifecycle: award setup, budget loading, expenditure tracking, drawdown requests, and final closeout reporting.
+Each grant is a separate fund with its own chart of accounts, approved budget categories, and reporting calendar.

-Our specialists prepare SF-425 Federal Financial Reports, maintain time-and-effort documentation for personnel costs charged to grants, and ensure matching/cost-sharing requirements are properly tracked and reported.
-For organizations with 10+ active grants, we implement automated budget monitoring that flags spending at 80% of allocation by cost category — preventing the last-minute scramble that leads to disallowed costs and questioned expenditures.
+Our specialists prepare SF-425 reports, maintain time-and-effort docs for personnel costs, and ensure matching requirements are tracked.
+For organizations with 10+ grants, we set automated alerts at 80% of allocation by cost category, preventing the scramble that leads to disallowed costs.
 See our AP processing for multi-grant organizations →

 Fractional CFO Services for Nonprofits